josemreis/covidnews-ml-pt/README.md

     extracted all named entities present in the document, aggregated them by dbpedia macro-category, and added the counts for each category as features.
-  - **10-fold crossvalidation repeated 3 times** for parameter tunning
+  - **10-fold crossvalidation repeated 3 times** for hyper-parameter tunning
   - Latest **model
 specification**